Fluffacorn/KFQuake/README.md

 ***A mod to change the small flaws in Kickflip Quake***

-*I made this because I enjoy Kickflip Quake too much to leave it's simple flaws in place.
+*I made this because I enjoy Kickflip Quake too much to leave its simple flaws in place.
 Note that this was designed with  [FTEQuake](https://fte.triptohell.info/downloads "Download it here!") in mind, and all releases are intended for use with it.
 I will not provide assistance for other clients, I simply don't have the time to.*

 [**All known tech can be viewed on the wiki page, along with the changes I've made to the mod**](https://github.com/Fluffacorn/KFQuake/wiki)